H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   #pseudocode-list(line-numbering: none)[
     + *Shared variables*
       + `First`: `remote<uint64_t>`
-        + The index of the last undequeued entry.
+        + The index of the first undequeued entry.
         + Hosted at the dequeuer.
       + `Last`: `remote<uint64_t>`
         + The index of the last unenqueued entry.